ionic-team/ionic-docs/src/pages/studio/compose.md

 ### Quick Adding New Elements

-Some elements support quickly adding relevant child elements from the context menu (commonly accessed with a right-click on a mouse).
+Certain elements support quickly adding child elements by right-clicking and selecting an element in the Quick Add menu.
 Some components that support quickly adding new elements include List, List Item, Grid, Segment Button, and more.

 <figure>
   <img alt="Quick Add Element Menu" src="/docs/assets/img/studio/ss-quick-add-element-menu.png" />